 You find out the answer to the question “Can sugar get spoiled?” too late, and now you can no longer use your coconut sugar.
 Or maybe you can’t find coconut sugar anywhere.
 What do you do now?
 Fortunately, there are many options to replace this ingredient that you can consider.

 1. Light Brown Sugar

-Coconut sugar and brown sugar have many things in common such as color, flavor, or even texture, so picking them is a true dear.
+Coconut sugar and brown sugar have many things in common such as color, flavor, or texture, so picking them is a suitable option.
 Light brown sugar also dissolves in a variety of dishes.

 Light brown sugar is cheap, and you can find it easily in many grocery stores.

 Yeah!
-Sucanat is my favorite sweetener all the time.
+Sucanat is my favorite sweetener of all time.
 Right here, the reason why it soon wins over you.

 Sucanat is a type of raw sugar generated by heating sugar cane juice into dry granules.
-With minimal processes, sucanat keeps a brownish hue like coconut sugar and a slight touch of molasses in its flavor.
+Sucanat keeps a brownish hue like coconut sugar and a slight touch of molasses in its flavor with minimal processes.